foxbits/ytm-to-statsfm/README.md

   - **your_choice**:
     - a number from the `choices` column representing the track number from the possible matches list that you consider a correct match
     - `1` <= `number of possible matches` <= `SPOTIFY_SEARCH_RESULTS_LIMIT`
-    - use `-1` if you consider that none of the matches are correct and the song should not be used in the listening history or it should be reprocessed later; if no result from the list seems correct, it might mean that the song does not exist in Spotify, but if you *know better* that the song is actually on spotify, you can reprocess it - see [4.
-Caveats / Troubleshooting](#4-caveats--troubleshooting)
+    - use `-1` if you consider that none of the matches are correct and the song should not be used in the listening history or it should be reprocessed later; if no result from the list seems correct, it might mean that the song does not exist in Spotify, but if you *know better* that the song is actually on spotify, see below `-2`
+    - use `-2` if you found the track manually on spotify and enter the Spotify Track URL in the `new_spotify_url` column
   - **choices**: a list of songs, one per row, that have been returned by Spotify as potential matches for the current track in the format `<id>. (<score>)<artist> - <track>`
   - **original_artist**: the original artist name as found in the YouTube Music listening history
   - **original_track**: the original track name as found in the YouTube Music listening history
+  - **new_spotify_url**: a spotify link for the song that will be used to override existing track data if `your_choice` is set to `-2`.
+Needs to be a valid Spotify URL in the format `https://open.spotify.com/track/<track_id>`
 - importing the same **CSV report** with the `your_choice` column correctly populated for all rows